-Facts about Key West
+Facts about Key West, Florida

-In a nut shell, Key West is a small island but congested with people/tourists.
+In a nutshell, Key West is a small island but congested with people/tourists.
 There are many places to stay during this 2020 year due to a decrease in tourism.
-But generally speaking you want to book a place to stay 6 months in advance to find the best options.
+But generally speaking, you want to book a place to stay 6 months in advance to find the best options.
 The week before and after Christmas is peak season.
 Sunsets are beautiful here!
 Snorkeling is okay but only if the water is clear.
 This only happens when it’s sunny and not windy!
 Key West appears safe due to high police presence.
-I would however, not recommend driving to or around Key West.
+I would, however, not recommend driving to or around Key West.
 There is a huge presence of mopeds, scooters, motorcycles, bicycles, golf carts, and cars on the road.
-A lot of tourists who don’t know where they are going makes it hard to drive.
+A lot of tourists who don’t know where they are going make it hard to drive.
 And parking is costly.
 Take an Uber, Lyft, or walk…all easily accessible.
 Also, we took advantage of the Duval Loop Bus which picks up every 20-30 minutes.
 And the best part is it’s free!
 You can monitor where the bus is by clicking on the link.

 We ended up staying at Avalon Bed & Breakfast.
 It’s located on the southern end of the Duval Loop.
 This is a quieter area and still remains close to everything.
 It has 19 rooms.
 The walls can be a little thin depending on one’s neighbors.
 But each of them has it’s own bathrooms.
 They did a nice job with cleaning the rooms, and making sure everyone wore their masks during Covid-19.
 Breakfast was one step better than continental.
 We would have hoped for more unique and homemade choices for it being a bed and breakfast, but that was the only flaw we could find staying here, which isn’t bad.
 The staff was very friendly and very nice.
 And Avalon Bed & Breakfast had the nicest Christmas Decorations of all the area.
 We would not recommend staying anywhere else in the Duval Loop as the loop gets very noisy.
 Staying in the northern end of Key West is a lot quieter if you are looking for a peaceful time.
 Also, it appears there’s a lot of Airbnb’s and condo’s in the northern area of Key West, closer to the airport.